mashemat/local-key-value/README.md

 ./run-machine.sh
 ###### Redis
 - You need to download (www.redis.io), compile, and run Redis server
-- modify the IP address in the 'run-initial.sh' and put the server IP address of InfiniBand: *./run-initial.sh server_ip_address*
+- modify the IP address in the `run-initial.sh` and put the server IP address of InfiniBand: *./run-initial.sh server_ip_address*
 - ports are chosen incrementally started from the default Redis listening port
 - now the server is initialized by the key
 - It is assumed you have 4 NUMA nodes with 32 cpu cores (AMD Opteron ).
 You can modify this by modifying *node_map* and *cpu_map* in the *.run-client.sh* script